gentleman9999/stitchi/apps/catalog/README.md

 ### Bonus

 Re-run product sync to update a product's visibility once inventory (product variants) have been synced.
+This will also set the parent product with the min offer price amongst variants.
+This ensures we can filter products by price.

 ```
-$ yarn sync:products
+$ MODE=update yarn sync:products
 ```

 Update each product to have optimized descriptions.